Model selection for estimation of causal parameters: Introduction

 \subsubsection{Outline}

-In Section~\ref{sec:method-applications}, we introduce a method for parameter-specific model selection and discuss applications in causal inference.
+In Section~\ref{sec:method-applications}, we introduce a method for parameter-specific model selection and discuss an example.
 Theory for the method is discussed in Section~\ref{sec:theory}.
 We evaluate the performance of the proposed procedure on simulated data in Section~\ref{sec:numerical-results}.